siuusunn/ga-project-1-snake-game/README.md

 And then two similar functions to add and remove the apple.
 Using the number generated from `getRandomPosition()`, these two functions will add and remove `apple` from the class list.

-To wrap everything up, a final function for the apple is created called `spawnApple()` which first remove the apple from its current position, get a random position, and then add the apple in the new position.
-I included a `while` loop here so to prevent the function from generating a cell number where the snake body is.
+To wrap everything up, a final function for the apple was created called `spawnApple()` which first removes the apple from its current position, gets a random position, and then adds the apple in the new position.
+I included a `while` loop here to prevent the function from generating a cell number where the snake body is.

 ```js
 function getRandomPosition() {